jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Of course, I was hurt, but I never told anyone I had the impediment, so, despite very helpful therapy as a kid, it was obviously still a problem.

-So, fuck it.
+Fuck it.
 I decided to jump in the ocean and sink or swim in the scary waters of a call-center.

 The water was a virtual horror show of gremlins.
 It was a daily workout of all-day phone calls, angry drivers, and giving out bad news.
 The worst part was having no "outs" like swear words, drinking games, or wonky behavior to hide behind.
-I stayed with it like that desert fox learning to swim, motivating myself by saying, "I'm getting better!."
+I stayed with it like that desert fox learning to swim, motivating myself by saying, "I'm getting better!"

 And it was far worse than I thought possible.

 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
-They never said why (probably because they're sleeping at the wheel inside the Industrial Age).
+They never said why (probably because they're sleeping at the wheel inside the Industrial Age's love of micromanagment).
 We employees learned to question "the bell" was a bad idea.

 Management used it as punishment; "answer more phone calls, or we'll make the bell faster and louder!"

 I'm being serious by the way.
-We were often more stressed than the person who just had a car crash.
+Adjusters were often more stressed than the person who just had a car crash.
 Whatever the reason, DING-DING-DING-DING-DING-DING-DING-DING almost all day.
 This damn bell gave people who weren't stutterers tremendous anxiety, breakdowns, and stress leaves.

 Super-shock speech therapy!